Sam & Mark: Television hosts

 For Red Nose Day 2011, the two presented a series called Comic Relief does Glee Club, which had five 45-minute episodes, four of which were live, on BBC One.
 In 2012, this continued with Sport Relief does Glee Club, which had eight 30-minute episodes on CBBC and two live episodes on BBC One and CBBC.
 In 2013, a new series of Comic Relief does Glee Club, hosted by Naomi Wilkinson, aired.
 Sam and Mark joined Naomi for the last five of the 45-minute heats.

 From 2011, the duo had their own series called Sam & Mark's Big Friday Wind-Up.
 Similar to a prank show, the programme featured celebrity guests each week.

 In 2012, Sam and Mark competed against each other in ITV's Dancing on Ice, which also included Rosemary Conley, Charlene Tilton, Jennifer Ellison and Chico; Mark was third to leave, while Sam left in week 9.

 In 2013, Sam and Mark co-hosted a Channel 5 special, The Great Christmas Toy Giveaway, alongside Myleene Klass.
 The two-hour show featured guests, toy reviews, music and videos previewing the toys and games available for Christmas; it also included a competition to win more than £10,000 worth of toys.

 In 2020, the BBC's revival of Crackerjack! was presented by the duo.

 They presented series 3 and 4 of BBC1's Junior Bake Off in 2015 and 2016.

+In 2026, Sam & Mark appeared as themselves in Andy and the Band.